1.Preface

 Link Settings

-Specify whether to display links to related issues on a card.
-These links will be stored as card data, hence there is a limit (here) to the number of links allowed.
-If the limit is exceeded, you can avoid the limit by not including links on the card.
+Specify whether to display links to related issues on a Trello card.
+These links will be stored as card data, so there is a limit (here) to the number of links allowed.
+If the limit is exceeded, you can avoid it by not including links on the Trello card.

-If checked, links to the related issues will not be displayed on the card.
+If checked, links to the related issues will not be displayed on the Trello card.

 • Do not include links to related issues